KrishnanN27/krish_ldm_2d_geomodel/README.md

 ## Structure
 - `scripts/` - Directory to store dataset for data preparation, variational autoencoder (VAE) training and U-net training `.py` scripts.
 - `data/` - Directory to store training dataset used in this study (2D, three-facies channelized geomodels).
 Dataset is stored as datasets.Dataset folder (`diffusers_dataset/`)
 - `testing/` - Directory to store reference (geomodeling software-generated) and LDM-generated ensembles used for flow simulations and history matching.
-Synthetic "true" geomododels used in history matching are saved as `true_1.npy` and `true:2.npy`.
+Synthetic "true" models used in history matching are saved as `true_1.npy` and `true_2.npy`.
 Both are stored as `.npy` files.

 Code implementations are based on the following repositories:
 - [diffusers](https://github.com/huggingface/diffusers/)